 - Avoid alcohol in your cosmetics.
 It is an ingredient that promotes dehydration of the skin, and dehydrated skin is more easily sensitized skin.

 - Coenzyme Q10 has soothing and antioxidant properties, as well as helping to prevent signs of aging on the skin.
-If you want to incorporate it into your routines you can do it through this serum from The Inkey List, available on Amazon and on FeelUnique.
+If you want to incorporate it into your routines you can do it through this serum from The Inkey List, available on FeelUnique.

 - Niacinamide is also a great ingredient for reducing redness.
-Two good products to introduce into your routines are this one from The Ordinary, available on DECIEM, on Amazon, on SkinStore and on FeelUnique and this one from Paula’s Choice.
+Two good products to introduce into your routines are this one from The Ordinary, available on DECIEM (recommended), on SkinStore and on FeelUnique and this one from Paula’s Choice.

 - Maintain a healthy lifestyle, eat healthy, get enough sleep, and try to avoid stress and smoking.